kevinakasam/KlackEnder-Probe/README.md

 #position_endstop: 0 #remove this or uncomment it with a #
 position_min: -8 # set a negative value (minimum as the probe z_offset)

+[stepper_x]
+position_max: 250 #Your printhead have to move all the way to the right to pickup the probe.
+If your screw collides with the metal plate, simply flip it around.

+##Following does not apply for the E3-V2##
 [stepper_y]
 position_min: -8 #most Ender 3 configs have this wrong.
 Between the nozzle and the bed is a gap of 8mm (Y dimension) when the printer is homed.
 If not adapt this and the -8 in the Probe_In Makro).
 position_endstop: -8